TOXIC FREE PHILLY

 • HOPS Documents

-UPDATE: as of January 28th, 2021, Health Outdoor Public Spaces (HOPS) has officially been enacted into law.
+Philly status: as of January 28th, 2021, Healthy Outdoor Public Spaces (HOPS) has officially been enacted into law.

 THE FUTURE IS ORGANIC.